tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   Name: data_priceUsd, dtype: float64
   ```

-* `Min` is another common aggregate function used with grouped data. `Min` can be used to determine the lowest price in the two-year time period, per crypto.
+* `Min` is another standard aggregate function used with grouped data. `Min` can be used to determine the lowest price in the two years, per crypto.

   ```python
   # Determine min price across two years